top of page

 opera orlando.jpg

-Mezzo-soprano Emily Heumann is gaining recognition for her "delicious vocals" (Arts + Culture Texas Magazine) and "credible" storytelling (Orlando Sentinel).
+Mezzo-soprano Emily Heumann has gained recognition for her "delicious vocals" (Arts + Culture Texas Magazine) and "credible" storytelling (Orlando Sentinel).
 She has performed with dozens of companies including First Coast Opera, The Villages Philharmonic Orchestra, Rec Room Arts Houston, St. Petersburg Opera Company, The Savannah VOICE Festival, Operativo Houston, and Opera Orlando.

 Highlights from the operatic stage include Cherubino in Le nozze di Figaro, Hansel in Hansel and Gretel, Mrs. Noye in Noye's Fludde, Nicklausse in Les contes d'Hoffmann, and The Fox in The Little Prince.
 Emily is an alumna of the St. Petersburg Opera Company Emerging Artist Program, the Opera Orlando Studio Artist Program, The Savannah VOICE Festival Studio Artist Program, and the Florida Opera Theatre Apprentice Program.